 Short Abstract:

 We illustrate the use of a constant force axial optical tweezers to explore the mechanical properties of short DNA molecules.
-By stretching DNA axially we minimize steric hindrances and artifacts from conventional lateral manipulation allowing us to study DNA molecules as short as ~100 nm.
+By stretching DNA axially we minimize steric hindrances and artifacts arising in conventional lateral manipulation, allowing us to study DNA molecules as short as ~100 nm.

 Long Abstract: